microsoft/vscode-docs/api/advanced-topics/extension-host.md

 The **Extension Host** is responsible for running extensions.

-When running VS Code for Windows, Mac and Linux there's normally a single extension host running on the local process.
-It runs along the user interface renderer and the location of the edited file resources.
+When running VS Code for Windows, Mac and Linux there's normally a single extension host running on the local machine.
+It runs along the user interface and the location of the workspace.

 With [remote development](/api/advanced-topics/remote-extensions), multiple extension hosts are run:
- * A the remote site, in the VS Code Server, running extensions in the remote environment on the remote file system
+ * A the remote site, in the VS Code Server, running extensions in the remote environment along with the remote workspace.
  * On the local machine along with the user interface.

-We call the extension host that runs with the workspace the `workspace` extension host, running 'workspace extensions', and the extension host that runs with the UI the `ui` extension host, running 'UI extensions'.
+We call the extension host that runs with the workspace the 'workspace extension host', running 'workspace extensions', and the extension host that runs with the UI the 'UI extension host', running 'UI extensions'.

-When VS Code [runs in the browser](/api/extension-guides/web-extensions.md), an extension host runs in the browser the `web` extension host, running 'web extensions'.
+When VS Code [runs in the browser](/api/extension-guides/web-extensions.md), a 'web extension host' host runs in the browser, running 'web extensions'.

 - **UI Extensions**: These extensions contribute to the VS Code user interface and are always run on the user's local machine.
 UI Extensions cannot directly access files in the remote workspace, or run scripts/tools installed in that workspace or on the machine.
 Example UI Extensions include: themes, snippets, language grammars, and keymaps.